TheJedinator/personal_site/_posts/2024-12-19-work-setup.md

 my second editor now.
 I say _now_ because I started this year primarily using PyCharm as my python IDE and VSCode as my Typescript IDE.
 Now I'm just using Neovim as much as I can.
-Somewhere in the middle, I made a stop at all things were being done in VSCode and I still use it for interactive debugging (but with vim keybindings)
+Somewhere in the middle, I made a stop at all things being done in VSCode and I still use it for interactive debugging (but with vim keybindings).
+I plan to figure out interactive debugging within Neovim in the new year.

 ### Github Copilot

-Regardless of what editor/IDE I'm using, Copilot is there.
-Not to make me look smarter that I am as some have suggested, but type all the tedious boilerplate that comes with writing tests, or general framework code.
-Not perfect but still faster and saves me some keystrokes which I can use the help with (RSI).
+Regardless of what editor I'm using, Copilot is there.
+Not to make me look smarter than I am as some have suggested, but type all the tedious boilerplate that comes with writing tests, or general framework code.
+Not perfect but still faster and saves me some keystrokes - I can use the help with (RSI).

 ### Neovim